NPLeeWenKang/rideshare-cli/README.md

 After the trip assignment has been completed, the trip assignment status will be `pending` and the driver can either accept or reject the assignment.
 If the driver rejects the trip, he/she will not ever get assigned the same trip (trip id) and the trip assignment status will be changed to `rejected`.

 However, if the driver accepts the assignment, the trip assignment status will be changed to `accepted`.
-When the driver picks up the passanger and started the trip, the trip status will be changed to `driving` and the start time will be saved with the trip entity.
+When the driver picks up the passenger and started the trip, the trip status will be changed to `driving` and the start time will be saved with the trip entity.
 When the trip is ended, the trip status will be changed to `done` while the end time will be saved.

 ## Solution Architecture